Hemis Festival Of Ladakh

 Nestled high above on a hill, Thiksey monastery looks like an entire kingdom.
 It is so exquisitely etched that it manifests the finest craftsmanship of Tibetan architecture.
 As you’ll get inside the monastery, the vibrant embellishment will enrapture you.
 A massive pillar carved with Buddha’s teachings is the center attraction of Thiksey monastery.

-Perched atop a hill, Spituk monastery offers a captivating view of the entire valley from the high above.
+Perched atop a hill, Spituk Monastery offers a captivating view of the entire valley from the high above.
 With the breathtaking backdrop of Himalayan ranges and awe-inspiring surroundings, this quaint monastery will make you capture the glorifying nature in your digital lens.

-Phyang monastery is another Buddhist Gompa known for its rich history and sublime architecture.
+Phyang Monastery is another Buddhist Gompa known for its rich history and sublime architecture.
 It is perched atop Phyang hill that’s why it is called Phyang monastery.
 If you fall short of time, leave out other monasteries but not this one.
 Wonder why?
 Well, it has something different in store to satisfy your curiosity itch.
-Unlike other Buddhist monasteries, Phyang monastery is an unmatched fusion of Tibetan, Chinese, and Mongolian culture.
+Unlike other Buddhist monasteries, Phyang monastery is an unmatched fusion of Tibetan, Chinese, and Mongolian cultures.

-This consummate amalgamation makes it an apt place for the photography buffs.
+This consummate amalgamation makes it an apt place for photography buffs.
 If you want to treat your eyes with sheer amazement, set your feet in its extensive museum.
 The museum has superbly preserved the longstanding relics of all these three cultures.

-Shey monastery is the second most popular monastery in Ladakh.
+Shey Monastery is the second most popular monastery in Ladakh.
 It has shrouded many wonders to throw out your way.
 Hence, don’t miss this one.
-You don’t have to reserve a particular day for Shey monastery.
+You don’t have to reserve a particular day for Shey Monastery.
 It is on the way to Hemis monastery.
 So, you can cover up both the same day.

-Speaking of transcendent splendor of Shey monastery, it will leave you astonished with its regal charm.
+Speaking of the transcendent splendor of Shey monastery, it will leave you astonished with its regal charm.
 Shey monastery is actually located inside Shey Palace, which was built as a summer resort by Namgyal kings.
 Each and every corner of Shey monastery grabs the eyeballs.
 Among all, the huge statue of Sakyamuni Buddha sculpted with sparkling gold and copper is the center of attraction.

 Amid the boulder terrain, sloppy hillocks, and imposing mountains, if there is anything that bears testimony to time, it is Leh Palace.
 It has withstood the ravages of time, and today evinces the regal history of Leh magnificently.
 Rested atop desolate Namgyal hills, Leh palace is a nine-storey grand palace.